priangshuxyz/LC-GFG/Queues/K SizedSubarrayMaximum.md

 ```

 <p>[Better Approach] - Using Max-Heap - (n * log n) Time and O(n) Space
-<br>The idea is to use priority queue or heap data structure to make sure that heap has largest item of the current window.
+<br>The idea is to use a priority queue (max heap) to find the largest item in the current window.
-<li>Create a max heap of the first k items </li>
-<li>Now iterate one by one.
-While the next item to be added is greater than the heap top, remove the top.
-We mainly make sure that the greater items of the previous window are not there in a heap.</li></p>
+<br>The heap stores pairs of {value, index} to track both an element's value and its original position.
+First, the heap is initialized with the first k pairs.
+Then, for each subsequent element in the array, its {value, index} pair is added to the heap.
+Before recording the window's maximum, we check the top of the heap.
+While the index of the top element is outside the current window's bounds, we pop it.
+After removing any such stale elements, the value at the top of the heap is guaranteed to be the maximum for the current window.</p>

 ```cpp